Texas Mediator Field Study 2025

 Word-of-Mouth Dominance

-90% of mediators rely on word-of-mouth as their dominant source of clients, yet few described systematizing it.
+21 of the 23 paid mediators rely on word-of-mouth as their dominant source of new client referrals, yet few described systematizing it.

 Network Advantage